YoShirt/YSPush/README.md

 ## Do you like the library?
 Please consider [donating](https://www.buymeacoffee.com/uasupport) to support Ukraine 🇺🇦

-Pushok is a simple PHP library for sending push notifications to APNs.
+YSPush is a simple PHP library for sending push notifications to APNs.

 ## Features